takahe-linux/build/README.md

 - Requires *even more* RAM, due to the chroot location, which is not currently configurable.
 Requires build profiling.
 - Messy symlinks are left everywhere...
+- I no longer have a test script (run\_test.sh) for starting a QEMU VM with the current image.

 # Usage #